 “Well, you saw it,” she said.
 “Tell all your friends.”

 My grandma has been gone for twelve years now.
 The Capitol was spared that day, by that plane, only to be attacked by the freedom fries crowd twenty years later.
-I don’t know how I’d explain that to her, if she was still alive.
+I don’t know how I’d explain that to her.
 Madame’s husband passed away during the pandemic.
 Casey has a daughter now, who will learn about all this in school, someday.
 My sister is still afraid to fly.